In a Nutshell

 Wrike Desktop App for Windows and Mac

 Wrike's apps for Windows and Mac lets you access all of the tool's features with no browser required.
 You can simply pin the app to your taskbar or dock, and set it to open at startup.
 You'll conveniently be able to see how many unread inbox items you have on your taskbar or dock.
 You can open projects and tasks in a separate window or in tabs and Wrike links will open in the desktop app as well.
-You can download and setup the app in minutes, and you can integrate it with other apps, such as Slack, Gmail and Hangouts as part of the setup.
+You can download and setup the app in minutes.
+Plus, you can integrate it with other apps, such as Slack and Gmail as part of the setup.

 Wrike Android and iOS Apps

 Wrike's free Android and iOS apps let you enjoy many of the tool's functions on the go from your mobile device.
-You can respond to mentions, inbox items and requests, add tasks, access documents and track time spent on projects just to list a few examples.
-The ability to work offline, and continue to time your tasks while you're offline, is a particularly useful feature for somebody who plans to be in and out of WiFi range.
-Wrike's mobile apps are relatively dependable and efficient with a 4.5 out of 5 user rating on the App Store, and a 4.3 rating on the Play Store.
+You can respond to mentions, inbox items and requests, add tasks, access documents, and track time spent on projects just to list a few examples.
+The ability to work offline and continue to time your tasks is a particularly useful feature for somebody who plans to be in and out of WiFi range.
+Wrike's mobile apps are relatively dependable and efficient with a 4.3 out of 5 user rating on the App Store, and a 4.4 rating on the Play Store.

 Ease of Use

-Wrike simplifies the management of projects and day-to-day tasks, but you should be prepared for a lengthy onboarding process, if you want all of the members of your team to buy in.
-There are so many features that the interface can seem overwhelming, particularly for someone who hasn't previously used another project management software.
-Wrike does provide learning resources to help onboard employees, but becoming proficient in using all of its features will take some dedication.
-If you plan to use Wrike as a simple task manager, without taking advantage of all of its features, you can get it functional for a small team relatively quickly.
+Wrike simplifies the management of projects and day-to-day tasks, but you should be prepared for a lengthy onboarding process if you want all of the members of your team to participate fully..
+There are so many features that the interface can seem overwhelming, particularly for someone who hasn't already used another project management software.
+Wrike does provide learning resources to help onboard employees, but mastering all of its features will take some dedication.
+If you plan to use Wrike as a simple task manager without taking advantage of all of its features, you can get it functional for a small team relatively quickly.

 Customer Service and Support